 You’ll need some glass jars (I got these apothecary jars at Walmart for under $10 apiece–2 1-gallon jars and 1 2-gallon jar, but you can always grab some on Amazon), drinks of your choice (I used Kool-Aid because it’s cheap and the kids who will be drinking it care WAY more about the “potion” than the fact that it is not even remotely gourmet, but you could use Sprite flavored with Jello, Hawaiian Punch, or anything else you can think of, even if it involves food coloring), and dry ice.
-There are lots of misconceptions about dry ice (who knows, some of them may be true in some places), but these are my experiences:
+There are lots of misconceptions about dry ice, but these are my experiences:

 -Dry ice is not outrageously expensive.
 It’s about $1 a pound and you’ll need about 1 pound per gallon of potion.